 Breaking Down the Window

-The blue ties into the Windows OS, the most essential and well-known part of the brand.
+2. The Blue Square: A second color in the pane is blue, a color meant to highlight the Microsoft Windows suite.
+This color is the most commonly associated color with Microsoft, so it was crucial to include this in the four-color pane.
 Blue evokes stability, calm, and a peaceful sky that reassures you that Windows can handle all your needs easily and conveniently.

 Bottom Line